-Syndromic management of vaginal discharge among women in a reproductive health clinic in India
+Syndromic management of vaginal discharge among women in a reproductive health clinic in India (PDF)

 Vishwanath,Sneh; Talwar,Vibha; Prasad,Rajendra; Coyaji,Kurus; Elias,Christopher J.; De Zoysa,Isabelle

 Publication date: 2000

 To examine the performance of the syndromic approachin the management of vaginal discharge among women attendinga reproductive health clinic in New Delhi, India.